Targeted Advertising in Elections: Model

 \section{Model}

 There is a challenger (he/him) and a unit mass of voters (she/her).
 The space of policy outcomes is $X:=[-1,1]$.
-Let $V := \{ v_1,\ldots,v_n \}$, where $-1 \leq v_1 < \ldots < v_n \leq 1$, denote the ordered set of voters' bliss points; I will refer to $V$ as the {\it electorate}.\footnote{ To simplify exposition and follow \cite{austen2000positive}'s definition of a preference aggregation rule, I assume that $V$ is finite.
+Let $V := \{ v_1,\ldots,v_n \}$, where $-1 \leq v_1 < \ldots < v_n \leq 1$, denote the ordered set of voters' bliss points; I will refer to $V$ as the {\it electorate}.\footnote{ To simplify exposition, I assume that $V$ is finite.
 The results extend to infinite electorates under mild regularity conditions. } I refer to a voter with bliss point $v \in V$ as ``voter $v$'' when there is no possibility of confusion.
-The {\it election} is a pair $(V,\mathcal{D})$, where $\mathcal{D} \subseteq 2^V \smallsetminus \varnothing$ is the set of decisive coalitions (associated with the preference aggregation rule, which I do not model explicitly).
-I assume that $\mathcal{D}$ is monotonic ($D \in \mathcal{D}$ and $D \subset D'$ imply $D' \in \mathcal{D}$) and proper ($D \in \mathcal{D}$ implies $V \smallsetminus D \notin \mathcal{D}$).
-These assumptions are satisfied for any preference aggregation rule (\citenop{austen2000positive}).
 The game proceeds as follows.